 Do you remember being hit as a child?
 Do you ever remember thinking afterward, "I'm so thankful my parent loves me enough to hit me?"
 Of course you didn't!
 You were probably thinking, "I hate you" or some version of an anti-relationship building comment.

 Of course that doesn't last long if parents do an overall good job of parenting.
 However, spanking can shake the foundation of trust between you and your child.
 Your child trusts you to always have his or her best interests in mind.
 Spanking can greatly cause your child to question this premise.

-9. Spanking teaches children to lie to avoid detection or to avoid you.
 When you think about punishment, it generally does not deter behavior unless the punisher is present.
 Most people do what they want to do, unless the risk of detection is high.
 Punishment teaches children to avoid detection by avoiding his or her parents.